 Spring Garden Preparation: Soil and Lawn Care

 Lawn care is also essential in early spring.
 Before laying new turf, enrich the soil with blended horse manure to provide essential nutrients.
 This will help the grass establish itself and grow strong and healthy as it takes root.
-If you already have a lawn, aerating the soil and applying a spring lawn feed can promote lush growth.
-Adding a layer of landscape bark around flower beds and pathways can also help retain moisture and suppress weeds.

 Herbs to Plant Now for a Summer Harvest